 This imbalance increases with every technological advancement we make.
 The shift from hunter-gatherer to agriculture was a major milestone.
 Archeological evidence shows that the following 10,000 years marked a decline in human physical health.
 Fortunately, human physical health has recovered greatly through improved sanitation and science over the last few centuries.

-Human mental health is a whole other matter.
-The more recent advent of the Iron Age (1200 BCE) certainly instigated a major decline in human mental health… a decline that shows no signs of recovery.
-That may be a leap, but there is some evidence… sort of.
-The symptom’s point of view vis-à-vis religion points me to this conclusion.
+Human mental health is another matter.
+The more recent advent of the Iron Age (1200 BCE) certainly instigated a major decline in human mental health… a decline that shows little sign of recovery.
+Indeed, the Electric Age may cause it to decline even more rapidly now (see The Good Old Days, p.459).
+The symptom’s point of view vis-à-vis religion reveals its underlying basis.

-It is all about increasing living-balance, and the heightened sense of well-being this brings.
-Merely being told that I’ll be ‘happier’ following the Way, the Ten Commandments, or whatever, is a banality incapable of coaxing me to give up ‘taking the easy way’.
+This is about increasing living-balance, and the heightened sense of well-being this brings.
+Merely being told that I’ll be happier following the Way, the Ten Commandments, or whatever, is a banality incapable of coaxing me to resist taking the path of least resistance.
 I need to see the full depth of the predicament we humans have created for ourselves.
-Ironically, exploring the deep end helps me not take it too seriously because I discover it all happens naturally — there are no ‘devils’ to blame.
+Ironically, probing this deep helps me take the situation less seriously because I realize that it all comes about naturally … there are no devils to blame.
 Conversely, keeping to the shallow end, one can easily take ‘it’ too seriously and flip over to the other extreme in a kind of ‘thou shalt take the path of most resistance’.
 Then renunciation and self-flagellation rule the day.
 Isn’t this just how the pendulum of human behavior plays out?
-For me, natural balance is the Holy Grail.
-(See The Pendulum Swings)
+(See The Pendulum Swings, p.394)